Royal assent: Australia and New Zealand

 In Australia, the formal ceremony of granting assent in parliament has not been regularly used since the early 20th century.
 Today, the bill is sent to the governor's or the governor-general's residence by the house in which it originated.
-The governor-general then signs the bill, and notifies the president of the Senate and the speaker of the House of Representatives, who in turn notify their respective houses of the governor-general's action.
+The governor-general then signs the bill, and notifies the president of the Senate and the speaker of the House of Representatives, who notify their respective houses of the governor-general's action.
 A similar practice is followed in New Zealand, where the governor-general has not granted the royal assent in person in parliament since 1875.